 We are a nonpartisan alliance of state & regional affiliates promoting collaboration, education & advocacy for open government, transparency & freedom of information.
-Our members includes citizen-driven nonprofit freedom of information organizations, academic and First Amendment centers, journalistic societies and attorneys.
+Our members includes citizen-driven nonprofit FOI organizations, academic and First Amendment centers, journalistic societies and attorneys.

 The NFOIC also administers the Knight FOI Fund, which offers financial support to defray costs and expenses in open government court cases throughout the year.